 When in the wilderness or backcountry, you may use water for drinking or brushing your teeth by:

 - Boiling the water for at least 1 minute.
 At elevations over 2,000 meters (6,500 feet), boil water for at least 2 minutes to disinfect it.
-Water boils at a lower temperature at a higher elevation; or
+Water boils at a lower temperature at a higher elevation.

 - Chemically treating the water before use.

-Note: Bleach does not work well in killing Giardia (beaver fever) or Cryptosporidium parasites.
-For more information, see HealthLinkBC Files #49b How to Disinfect Drinking Water, #10 Giardia Infection, and #48 Cryptosporidium Infection.
+Bleach does not work well in killing Giardia (beaver fever) or Cryptosporidium parasites.
+For more information, see HealthLinkBC File #49b How to Disinfect Drinking Water, HealthLinkBC File #10 Giardia Infection, and HealthLinkBC File #48 Cryptosporidium Infection.

-We must respect the fact that the wilderness is home to wild animals, and as visitors we must do our part to help conserve their natural habitat.
+We must respect the fact that the wilderness is home to wild animals.
+As visitors we must do our part to help conserve their natural habitat.
 Animals can be unpredictable and dangerous if you get too close, especially bears and female moose with calves.
-Learn about the animals and wildlife in the area you’ll be travelling to, and check for reported wildlife before venturing into their habitat.
+Learn about the animals and wildlife in the area you’ll be travelling to, and check for reported wildlife before going into their habitat.
 Park wardens, wildlife officers, and even signs posted at the trail head can be of help.
 Be alert and pay attention for wildlife and signs of animal activity.

 Rabies is a very serious disease carried by a small percentage of bats in B.C.
-Do not touch any live or dead bat, and report any physical contact with a bat.
+Do not touch any live or dead bat, and report any physical contact with a bat to your health care provider.
 Treatment must begin as soon as possible to prevent rabies which can be fatal.
-Wash any animal bite or scratch wounds thoroughly with water.
-Immediately report this to a health care provider.
-A tetanus shot may also be necessary.

 If you find a tick attached to your skin, the best way to remove it is by grasping it with a pair of tweezers.
 Pull it gently, straight up and out.
 If its mouth parts are imbedded deeply, a health care provider may have to remove the tick.
 Wash the bite wound thoroughly with disinfected water and soap.
 Do not touch the tick with your hands.
 You may wish to save the tick in a small plastic or glass container (with a cotton ball dampened with water to keep it alive) to submit it for testing through your health care provider.
 It will help later with treatment decision if you develop a fever or the area around the bite becomes infected.
 See a health care provider if any illness occurs a few weeks after a tick bite.